Corbin Carroll Player Props: Diamondbacks vs. Cardinals

 Corbin Carroll At The Plate

-- Carroll has picked up an RBI in five games this year (31.3%), with two or more RBI in three of those contests (18.8%).
+- Carroll has picked up an RBI in 29.4% of his games this season, with more than one RBI in 17.6% of his games.

-- He has scored in 43.8% of his games this season, with two or more runs scored in 18.8%.
+- He has scored in 47.1% of his games this year, with two or more runs scored in 17.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.